hlohm/mfunc/README.md

 `cd $ZSH/custom && git clone https://github.com/hlohm/mfunc.git plugins/mfunc`

 2. Add `mfunc` to your plugins in your `.zshrc`.
-The relevant line schould look something like this:
+The relevant line should look something like this:

 `plugins=(git mfunc)`

+Upon its first run the plugin will notify you that it created the directory in which it stores your functions.

 #### Disclaimer